Star122013/Azusa/README.md

 # Azusa
-Azusa Bot for persoonal use
+Azusa Bot for personal use